Note

 Limit rules to a specific cluster

-You can optionally limit the rules in a rule group to query data originating from a single specific cluster by adding a cluster scope to your rule group or by using the rule group clusterName property.
 Limit rules to a single cluster if your Azure Monitor workspace contains a large amount of data from multiple clusters.
-In such a case, there's a concern that running a single set of rules on all the data might cause performance or throttling issues.
-By using the cluster scope, you can create multiple rule groups, each configured with the same rules, with each group covering a different cluster.
+In such a case, running a single set of rules on all the data might cause performance or throttling problems.
+Use the cluster scope to create multiple rule groups, each configured with the same rules, with each group covering a different cluster.

-To limit your rule group to a cluster scope by using an ARM template, add the Azure resource ID value of your cluster to the rule group scopes[] list.
+To limit your rule group to a cluster scope using an ARM template, add the Azure resource ID value of your cluster to the rule group scopes[] list.
 The scopes list must still include the Azure Monitor workspace resource ID.
 The following cluster resource types are supported as a cluster scope:

-• Azure Kubernetes Service clusters (Microsoft.ContainerService/managedClusters)
+- Azure Kubernetes Service clusters (

-• Azure Arc-enabled Kubernetes clusters (Microsoft.kubernetes/connectedClusters)
+Microsoft.ContainerService/managedClusters) - Azure Arc-enabled Kubernetes clusters (

-• Azure connected appliances (Microsoft.ResourceConnector/appliances)
+Microsoft.kubernetes/connectedClusters) - Azure connected appliances (

-In addition to the cluster ID, you can configure the clusterName property of your rule group.
+In addition to the cluster ID, configure the clusterName property of your rule group.
 The clusterName property must match the cluster label that's added to your metrics when scraped from a specific cluster.
 By default, this label is set to the last part (resource name) of your cluster ID.
 If you changed this label by using the cluster_alias setting in your cluster scraping ConfigMap, you must include the updated value in the rule group clusterName property.
 If your scraping uses the default cluster label value, the clusterName property is optional.

 Here's an example of how a rule group is configured to limit query to a specific cluster: